msaebi1993/academic-kickstart/content/authors/admin/_index.md

 ---
 I am a Ph.D. candidate at the DIAL Lab at the University of Notre Dame.
 I am passionate about building ML solutions to solve real-world problems.
 In particular, I am interested in developing novel deep learning and reinforcement learning models for mining complex large-scale knowledge graphs.
 I'm currently a data science intern at Microsoft, where I work on developing machine learning models for bid prediction in online auctions.

-#My research recently won the ACM student research competition award at GHC 2020.

-#Over the summer 2020, I was a Machine Learning intern at Apple, where I leveraged knowledge graphs for improving Automatic Speech Recognition performance.